 Hola!
 Welcome to Cuba.
 Our adventure begins about 6PM with a group meeting.
-Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay Havana bar.
+Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay-welcoming bar.

 After breakfast, we’ll enjoy an Afro-Cuban tour of the iconic, graffiti-ridden Hamel Alley with a passionate expert on the gems therein.
 We’ll then uncover a queer side of Havana, beginning with a visit to a local theatre where we’ll meet the director of the theatre company and an LGBT activist.
-Feel free to explore on your own in the late afternoon, and we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.
+Next we’ll enjoy a guided tour of Hemingway House and learn about the novelist’s life, including his trans daughter.
+This evening we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.

 After a big night out, we’ve planned a leisurely afternoon at Mi Cayito, a gay beach in the burbs.
 We’ll grab lunch (optional) en route, then leave you to soak up the sun and meet some locals.
 Tonight’s dinner is optional, and we’d recommend getting to bed early as we have an early morning tomorrow.